Omentir

 The signal should also appear in the internal record, not only in the message.
 When a prospect replies, the salesperson should see why the lead was selected and what evidence supported the outreach.
 That context makes the handoff smoother and prevents the conversation from feeling disconnected.

-Shifting to signal-led active prospecting is the most effective way to improve your outbound conversion rates.
-By monitoring hiring, job changes, and social updates on LinkedIn, you can send highly relevant outreach notes that build immediate trust.
+Signal-led prospecting is one of the more reliable ways to improve outbound conversion rates.
+By monitoring hiring, job changes, and social updates on LinkedIn, you can send outreach notes that have a reason to exist.

-Let Omentir handle the heavy lifting.
-Set up your discovery agents to track active buyers, qualify leads using the fit-to-intent matrix, and draft safe, pacing-compliant outreach notes that drive demos.
+Set up Omentir discovery agents to track active buyers, qualify leads using the fit-to-intent matrix, and draft paced outreach notes that can lead to demos.

 The strongest signal-led systems are patient.
 They watch the market, qualify carefully, and move only when the lead has both fit and a reason to care now.